 Our wheelchair spaces in the venue can now be booked online.
 An example of how to book a wheelchair space is below.

-I am a party of two people with requirement for one wheelchair space.
+I am a party of two people with a requirement for one wheelchair space.
 I begin by selecting ‘two’ wheelchair access seats to ensure my party are sat together.
 In order to let the venue team know how many of my party I require to be wheelchair accessible, I then selection ‘one’ from the drop-down option below.

-Wheelchairs are not permitted on the floor area during standing shows due to crowd movements that may lead to the wheelchair being overturned causing potential injury to patrons.
+Wheelchairs users are not permitted on the floor area during standing shows due to crowd movements that may lead to the wheelchair being overturned causing potential injury to patrons.